Quantum versus Classical Online Streaming Algorithms with Advice: The Black Hats Method for Constructing Online Minimization Problems

-As the IBH problem requires correct answers for each of guardians, the whole block has cost $w$.
+As the IBH problem requires correct answers for each of guardians, the whole block costs $w$.
 Finally, the cost of algorithm $B$ for input $I_w$ is at least $w + (t-1)r$ and it is \(c_0\)-competitive, for some \( c_0 \geq w/(tr) + (t-1)/t \).
+We get a contradiction. \Endproof